jydvfg/crappy-game/README.md

 ## License

-This project is open-source and available under an [MIT License](LICENSE).
+This project is open-source and available under an idk license